BGforgeNet/f2rp-walkthrough/content/docs/epa.md

 I suggest starting with the **Orange level** (conference rooms and cafeteria).

 To the west you see four holograms arguing with each other seemingly stuck in a loop and you can't talk to them.
 As you get closer you notice the humming from a magnetic field nearby that might be interfering with them.
 In the room to the left of them there are a couple of computers.
-Use the left one and run a diagnostics check, then use repair on it (over 40%) for 100xp.
+Use the left one and run a diagnostics check, then use repair on it (over 40%) for 100 XP.
 You can now talk to the holograms and get a few quests.

 ### 1. Fix EPA lighting problem

 You get this quest from the director of public relations (female holo), but first you have to try to open one of a few password protected doors, and ask her for the password.
 The closest door is the one to the room just south of her.
 You also need speech 81% (actually you only need 61% but then you will have to ask her twice).
 She wants you to repair the power generator located in EPA's Air, Water and Power Facility level.
 It's the left one of the four generators.
-With a repair skill bigger than 55% you'll learn that you need to fix it with a piece of junk (500xp).
+With a repair skill bigger than 55% you'll learn that you need to fix it with a piece of junk (500 XP).
 Return to her to get the password.

 {{< note >}}I suggest you do this quest first as several doors will be locked to you otherwise.{{< /note >}}

 ### 2. Clear out the plant problem

 Hologram 10031 is the man in charge of the ground maintenance but he's having trouble with controlling the robots and as a holo he can't do anything himself.
 He'll employ you as assistant groundskeeper and wants you to clear out all the spore plants on the top level.
 If you already did it earlier you can just tell him that.
-He gives you 500xp and the keys to his storage shed (the locked building on the top level).
+He gives you 500 XP and the keys to his storage shed (the locked building on the top level).

 You may want to consider waiting with this quest until after you have gotten the "Test the Solar Scorcher for the Director of Science." quest.